 ATM-related robberies and fraud are also something of a problem in major cities.
 Expats should be mindful about which ATMs to use; those found in reputable banking institutions are usually best.
-Car burglaries also occur, and expats should make a habit of removing any items of value from plain view in their vehicle.
+Car burglaries also occur, and expats should make a habit of removing any items of value from plain view in their vehicles.

 Russian scammers have become creative, and even police impersonations have been reported to various embassies.
 A good practice is never to show a wallet or passport to anyone until asked to do so by someone with proper accreditation.

 Expats will need to be wary that police officers may be less law-abiding than they expect, although this is not always the case.

 If stopped by a police or traffic officer and made to feel victimised, note the officer’s name, badge number, patrol number and where and when the incident happened.

 There have been reported incidents of crimes against ethnic minorities, which are a concern.
 Verbal assault and spitting are the most commonly reported offences, although reports of physical assault and extortion are also cited.
 This bigoted behaviour can largely be attributed to extremist nationalist groups.
 Although intimidation tactics and demonstrations occasionally occur in Russian cities, expats should note that these actions are uncommon, and most expats won’t experience them.

 A number of terrorist attacks have occurred in Russia over the years.
 Government buildings, transport infrastructure, airports, hotels, entertainment venues, residential complexes and schools have all been targeted.